mainwp/mainwp-child/readme.txt

 * Fixed: an issue with publishing "future" posts
 * Fixed: an issue with sending email alerts in specific setups
 * Fixed: an issue with saving code snippets in wp-config.php when the file is in a custom location
-* Fixed: an issue with clearing unused scheduled cron jobs
+* Fixed: an issue with clearing unused scheduled Cron jobs
 * Added: support for the new PageSpeed Insights plugin options
 * Updated: disabled the "Remove readme.html" security check feature for WPEngine hosted child sites
 * Updated: support for detecting premium themes updates

 = 3.5.3 - 12-19-18 =